FuelLabs/fuel-core/crates/compression/README.md

 ## Compressed block header

-Each compressed block begins with a single-byte version field, so that it's possible to change the format later.
+Each compressed block begins with a version field, so that it's possible to change the format later.

 ## Temporal registry